NHL Hall of Fame

 His legacy includes being one of the most feared shot blockers and one of the hardest shooters in the history of the league.

-Weber's Awards and Records
+Weber's Awards and Honors

 • 2× Olympic Gold Medalist (2010, 2014)